Let Go and Let Nature Be

 When Blood Farm in West Groton, MA was shut down for violations of the Humane Methods of Slaughter Act as a result of an employee improperly stunning an animal on the killing floor for the third time, the owner of the establishment was quoted in the Lowell Sun as saying:

-Walk down the “pest” control aisle of the average home and garden store, and you may get the impression that we are at war with every other living creature (except, of course, our pets).
-This anthropocentric perspective — the idea that humans are at the center of the world — can be so ingrained that many don’t think to question it.
+Walk down the “pest” control aisle of the average home and garden store, and you may get the impression that we are at war with every other living creature (aside from our pets)!

-The New Hampshire Animal Rights League encourages a different perspective, one where humans are part of not apart from the rest of the living world, and where the goal is peaceful co-existence.
+We encourage a different perspective, one where humans are part of — not apart from — the rest of the living world, and where the goal is peaceful co-existence.

 Humane Mouse Control